 7. Obtaining a cumulative grade point average and a cumulative BCPM grade point average of at least 3.5 at the end of Year 3 of undergraduate studies.
 This will be checked June 30, 2021.

 8. Documenting at least 100 hours of volunteer work consistent with Mercer University School of Medicine's mission during your first three years of undergraduate studies.
-This should be documented in the Primary American Medical College Application Service (AMCAS) Application and supported by letters of recommendation.
+This should be documented in the Primary AMCAS Application and supported by letters of recommendation.

 9. Achieving an overall percentile rank of 67 or better on the Medical College Admissions Test (MCAT).